tensorflow/docs/site/en/api_docs/python/tf/estimator/train_and_evaluate.md

 <tr class="alt">
 <td colspan="2">
-A tuple of the result of the `evaluate` call to the `Estimator` and the export results using the specified `ExportStrategy`.
+A tuple of the result of the `evaluate` call to the `Estimator` and the export results using the specified `Exporter`s.
 Currently, the return value is undefined for distributed training mode.
 </td>
 </tr>